Admission & Retention Requirements

 Important Note for Student Athletes:

 Ithaca College's athletic training program DOES allow students to participate in intercollegiate athletics, AND be an AT major.
 Students should be aware that in addition to the demands of the academic coursework, a minimum of 780 hours of supervised clinical experience are required in order to progress and matriculate from our demanding curriculum.
 Since much of this clinical experience is attained during athletic practice times, pursuing this major may make advanced participation in intercollegiate athletics more difficult and time consuming.
 However, we have added opportunities for student athletes to complete their clinical education requirements if they wish to participate in athletics while here at IC.
-Prospective AT student - athletes should discuss their intentions and goals with their assigned academic advisor, the program director or the clinical coordinator during their freshman year in order to avoid any delays or miscommunication regarding academic progress.
+Prospective AT student - athletes should discuss their intentions and goals with their assigned academic advisor, the Program Director or the Clinical Coordinator during their freshman year in order to avoid any delays or miscommunication regarding academic progress.
+Each AT student-athlete's situation and status will be reviewed on a semester by semester basis in order to ensure full compliance with all program criteria and requirements.